Building Community Resilience to Water-Related Hazards in the Charleston, SC Region: A Charleston Resilience Network Initiative

 - Localized modeling: We will build on existing data to create very localized flooding models that incorporate tides, meteorological events, wind, surge, and infrastructure such as tunnels/drains.
 This type of modeling will provide the parcel-level vulnerability assessments needed to make plans and implement strategies to increase resilience.
 In addition, we will localize social vulnerability models to better understand the cascading impacts of failing critical infrastructure on our most vulnerable populations.

-- Engagement and educational awareness: An important component of the CRN is helping to foster a common language and understanding of water-related hazards and impacts, both short-term and long-term, in our region.
+- Engagement and educational awareness: An important component of the CRN is to help foster a common language and understanding of water-related hazards and impacts (both short-term and long-term) in our region.
 We will conduct focus groups in representative communities and sectors in the Charleston region on vulnerability and actions we can take to address these issues.

-- Capacity building: The CRN will use this funding opportunity to build its internal capacity, through strengthening the Steering Group and forming and sustaining Working Groups, such that the results derived through modeling and stakeholder engagement will be given a longevity and utility in implementing resilience strategies throughout the region.
+- Capacity building: The CRN will use this funding opportunity to build its internal capacity, through strengthening the Organizing Committee and forming and sustaining Working Groups, such that the results derived through modeling and stakeholder engagement will be given a longevity and utility in implementing resilience strategies throughout the region.

 This project is meant to build a more resilient Charleston, where its people and places have the capacity to survive, adapt and grow despite episodic natural disasters and chronic coastal hazards.
 Results will help move communities towards implementation of resilience strategies.